 \section{Preliminaries}

-Here we set up our notation and terminology, review some results, and introduce others, like a new involution and a multi-index formalism.
-The reader may prefer to skim this section at first, returning as needed.

-In this article $X$ is a $n$-dimensional ($n>0$) Euclidean or unitary space, with inner product $\inner{\cdot,\cdot}$ (Hermitian product in the complex case, with conjugate-linearity in the left entry).
-When we mention linearity, it should be understood in the complex case as sesquilinearity, as appropriate.
+In this article, $X$ is an $n$-dimensional Euclidean or Hermitian space, with inner product $\inner{\cdot,\cdot}$ (Hermitian product in the complex case, conjugate-linear in the left entry).
+When we mention linearity, it is to be understood in the complex case as sesquilinearity, if appropriate.